joshualeejunyi/tp/docs/UserGuide.md

 program /assign <WORKOUT_PLAN_NAME [string]> /to <DAY [string]>
 ```

-The `<DAY [string]>` parameter must be either variants of a day of the week, and is case insensitive:
+The `<DAY [string]>` parameter must be one of the listed variants of a day of the week, and is case insensitive:
 1. Monday / Mon
 2. Tuesday / Tues / Tue
 3. Wednesday / Wed